 Assistance is available through the Distance Education Department

-- Head over to the Distance Education Help Forms page and select 'DE: Accessibility Support Request' to get help with the following issues:
+- Head over to the Distance Education Help Forms page and select the form titled 'DE: Accessibility Support Request' to get help with the following issues:

 -